nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ## SnippetsTemplate

-SnippetsTemplate is similar to SnippetsPolicy: it allows inserting NGINX configuration into various NGINX contexts.
+SnippetsTemplate is similar to Snippets: it allows inserting NGINX configuration into various NGINX contexts.
-However, in contrast with SnippetsPolicy, it allows Application developers to safely use them without the risk of breaking NGINX config.
-At the same time, that safety comes with a cost: creating a SnippetsTemplate is more involved for the Cluster operator compared to SnippetsPolicy.
+However, in contrast with Snippets, it allows Application developers to safely use them without the risk of breaking NGINX config.
+At the same time, that safety comes with a cost: creating a SnippetsTemplate is more involved for the Cluster operator compared to Snippets.

 ### API